Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

 \section{The \texttt{summclust} Package}

-The \texttt{summclust} package calculates a large number of statistics to help assess cluster heterogeneity.
-It also provides CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ standard error estimates.
-The package does not rely on any other \texttt{Stata} packages, but it does require a version of \texttt{Stata} that provides Mata's panelsum() function (Version~13 or later).
-To illustrate \texttt{summclust}'s functionality and syntax, we consider a simple example using the online dataset \texttt{nlswork}, which contains a sample of women who were 14--26 years of age in 1968 from the National Longitudinal Survey of Young Working Women.
-Key output for this example is shown in this section.
-Additional output, along with a brief discussion, can be found in \Cref{sec:app}.
-All the output is displayed on screen, and most is also available in Mata and/or return memory using \texttt{r()}; see \Cref{sec:app}.
+The \texttt{summclust} package may be obtained from \texttt{SSC} or \url{https://github.com/mattdwebb/summclust}.
+It implements the \texttt{summclust} command, which calculates a large number of statistics to help assess cluster heterogeneity and also provides CV$_{\tn3}$ and CV$_{\tn3{\rm J}}$ standard errors.
+The package does not rely on any other \texttt{Stata} packages, but it does require a version of \texttt{Stata} that provides \texttt{Mata}'s \texttt{panelsum()} function (Version~13 or later).